 Switch Spoofing VLAN Attacks

-Switch spoofing is VLAN attacks, taking advantage of an incorrectly configured trunk port.
+Switch spoofing is VLAN attack, taking advantage of an incorrectly configured trunk port.
 VLAN hopping enables traffic from one VLAN to be seen by another VLAN.

 How to Protect Spoofing Attack